nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - Do the Dream Sequence Route only with harder things to dodge + bats.

 #### Bunyip (420/10 then 1260/10)
+**Bunyip Phase 1 will cast Volcano after MagmaBomb and will kill Leena if you're not counting AP Properly**

 - Phase 1
-  - Good Start (Bunyip doesn't attack during Leena's Turn)
   - Leena - Get to Level 5
+  - Good Start (Leena gets to Level 5 before Bunyip Attacks)
     - Serge - 1 - Genius Leena
     - Glenn - Get to level 4 - Magnify
-    - Serge - Defend
+    - Serge - 1
     - Leena - IceBlast
     - Bunyip should transform here, if not do a 2/2 with Serge
   - Bad Start (Bunyip attacks at Leena's Turn)
     - Leena - Get to Level 4
-    - Serge - 1 - Genius Leena
+    - Serge - 1 - Genius Leena (Skip this if you're lacking in AP)
     - Glenn - Get to level 4 - Magnify
-    - Serge - Defend
+    - Serge - 1
     - Leena - IceBlast
     - Bunyip should transform here, if not do a 2/2 with Serge
 - Phase 2
-  - Serge - Get to Level 5 (Stop if Attacked)
+  - Serge - Get to Level 5 (AquaBall if Attacked here)
   - Leena - Get to Level 5
-  - Glenn - 1's until Bunyip attacks - Aquabeam
+  - Glenn - 1 (Until Bunyip attacks) - Aquabeam
-  - Serge - Aquabeam
+  - Serge - AquaBall
   - Leena - FrogPrince
-  - Serge - 1 or Get to Level 5 - Luminaire
+  - Serge - Get to Level 5 - Luminaire
-  - Leena - Aquaball
+  - Leena - AquaBall
   - Glenn and Serge - 2 / 2 / 3 until Bunyip dies
 - Use the Heal with Consumables Option
 - **SPLIT AFTER THE WIN MENU**